wovo/hwcpp/readme.md

 Subdirectories:
    - attic : junk from that past that I might need one time
+   - library : the peripheral chips supported by the library
    - demo : demonstration projects, organized by target
    - library : the target and hardware independent parts of the library
    - targets : the HALs for the supported taregts